Morocco's Unforgettable Events

 From ancient harvest festivals in remote valleys to world-class music on Atlantic beaches.
 Discover 28+ events that transform Morocco into a year-round celebration of culture, art, music, and tradition.
+Most recur annually — the months are dependable, the exact dates shift each year, so confirm them before you book.

 Morocco's events span every passion and interest.
 From world-renowned music festivals to intimate harvest celebrations, find the experience that speaks to your soul.